-IBS is paid before May 20 and after the tax return is submitted after offsetting the corporate income instalments already paid before the IBS liquidation.
-Three IBS instalments are due on 20 March, 20 June, and 20 November, each equal to 30% of the IBS of the previous year.
+CIT is paid before May 20 and after the tax return is submitted after offsetting the corporate income instalments already paid before the CIT liquidation.
+Three CIT instalments are due on 20 March, 20 June, and 20 November, each equal to 30% of the CIT of the previous year.

 Tax audit process

 As a general rule, the tax administration informs the company when a tax audit has to be performed.
-The tax audit notification indicates the audited taxes (in all cases: IBS/TAP/VAT) and the concerned period.
+The tax audit notification indicates the audited taxes (in all cases: CIT/TPA/VAT) and the concerned period.
 The company can be assisted by an expert, and it can ask the tax administration about several issues subject to audit.
 The tax audit is concluded by sending a final tax reassessment notification.

 Some discounts or moderations can be granted to a debtor that is usually punctual in meeting its tax obligations and honouring its debts.
 For this purpose, taxpayers may, if indigent or hinders introduce a release request to the tax administration, seek remission or moderation of direct taxes properly established.
 A payment schedule may be granted to a company or to an individual in order to honour, progressively, their liabilities.

 Taxpayers may also apply for some reconsideration by the tax administration.
 The following alternatives are available: